simeononsecurity/simeononsecurity.ch/content/articles/mitigating-insider-threats-strategies-prevention/index.en.md

 By implementing robust network monitoring tools and establishing clear protocols for detecting and responding to anomalous activities, organizations can better protect against such threats.
 Regularly analyzing network traffic patterns and conducting periodic audits can help identify any abnormal behavior and mitigate potential risks.

-Furthermore, implementing data loss prevention (DLP) solutions can help prevent unauthorized data exfiltration by monitoring and blocking sensitive information from leaving the organization's network.
+Also, implementing data loss prevention (DLP) solutions can help prevent unauthorized data exfiltration by monitoring and blocking sensitive information from leaving the organization's network.

 ### Unusual After-Hours Activities